ZorPastaman/Linear-Memory-Allocator/README.md

 ### [LinearMemoryAllocator](LinearMemoryAllocator.h)

 This is a basic linear memory allocator.
 Its constructor takes an argument of a buffer size and dynamically allocates a buffer.
-It's your responsibility to set the size that can contain all the object allocated into it.
+It's your responsibility to set the size that can contain all the objects allocated into it.

 ### [TLinearMemoryAllocator](TLinearMemoryAllocator.h)